shenye7436/SciMIF/README.md

 ### 1. Construct Constraint-Augmented Questions

-The source datasets are not included in this repository. `data/input_data.json` and `data/output_data.jsonl` are format examples only and are not read automatically by the scripts.
+`data/input_data.json` and `data/output_data.jsonl` are format examples only and are not read automatically by the scripts.
 Prepare the real input as a JSON array following `data/input_data.json`; record IDs are assigned from the array indices.
-In an input record, `scientific_instruction_list` contains the candidate scientific instructions; the legacy field name `instruction_list` is also supported.
+In an input record, `scientific_instruction_list` contains the candidate scientific instructions.

 Run the construction script:
 ```bash